toncho11/IBM_5160_Motherboard_Logic_Analyzer/README.md

 In the beginning 8088 starts a 'Code Access' bus transaction (1,0,0) to access the BIOS ROM, so only S2 is HIGH, the others are LOW.

+### Checkpoint codes on 8255A

+The IBM 5160 outputs 4 diagnostic codes (3 if everything is OK).
+The values are "001", "010", "011" and "100".
+These can be read on the 8255A on the following pins 4, 3, 2 in this direction with names PA0, PA1, PA2.
+If "100" is shown repeatedly it means a memory error in the first 16 KB (or 64 KB) of memory.

 ### Versions:
 - Logic 2.3.15
 - IBM motherboard 256-640 KB, 1983 - 1986